-With World War II raging in the 1940s, many inmates were paroled to enter the service and fight for their country.
-Some industrial programs within institutions were retooled to help with the war effort.
+With World War II raging, many were paroled to enter military service.
+Some industrial programs within institutions were also retooled to help the war effort.

 On May 1, 1944, Gov. Warren and the State officially established the California Department of Corrections.

-Richard A. McGee was named the first Director of the California Department of Corrections.
+Richard A. McGee served as the first Director of the California Department of Corrections.

 He reported to work on April 20, 1944, just days before the Department officially began operations.
-His first task was to deal with issues uncovered by the investigative panel’s inquiry into the old prison system.
+First, he had to deal with the problems identified by the investigation.

 McGee was no stranger to prisons.
 In Pennsylvania, he worked for a federal prison to establish an education department.
 Later, in the mid-1930s, he oversaw the completion of the prison on Riker’s Island in New York City.

-In Washington state, he implemented medical and feeding programs at each institution, including prison dairies and farms.
-He also established job classifications and job descriptions for every employee as a way to address problems with political patronage plaguing the system, according to a 2002 issue of CDC Today.
+He also established job classifications and job descriptions for every employee as a way to address problems with political patronage plaguing the system.

-During his tenure as CDC Director, eight prisons opened.
-In 1961, he became the administrator of the Youth and Adult Correctional Agency.
+While serving as the CDC Director, eight prisons were activated.
+In 1961, McGee became the administrator of the Youth and Adult Correctional Agency.

 Adding the “R” to CDCR